 I put away all my Christmas decor and was really surprised by the bare look of my house.
-What is the next holiday?
+What is your next holiday?
 I need to do something fast and add some color to my space again.
 Oh, Valentine’s Day is coming!
 One of the most romantic and beautiful holidays of the year!
 I want to make my house especially warm, cozy and filled with love.

 In the modern world, where you can easily buy anything, it is difficult to surprise your loved ones with something purchased in a store or online.
 So, maybe it’s better to make something interesting and most original yourself to decorate the interior?
 Something like this table runner for a cozy homemade dinner.

-This table runner can be also a beautiful and at the same time practical Valentine’s day gift for your mother, daughter, sister.
+This table runner can be also a beautiful and at the same time practical Valentine’s day gift for your mother, daughter, and sister.

 This table runner is easy to make even for a beginner and it does not require any expensive materials.

-For this we’ll need
+For this, we’ll need